andyatkinson/andyatkinson.github.io/_posts/2023-07-27-partitioning-growing-practice.md

 From version 10 of PostgreSQL, splitting tables is possible with [Declarative Partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html).
 One of the benefits of Declarative Partitioning is that it is easier to introduce compared with how table partitioning was done in the past.
 In earlier versions of PostgreSQL it was possible to build partitioned table relationships, but it might have involved using table inheritance, trigger functions, and check constraints which is a lot to create and maintain.

-Declaractive Partitioning makes table partitioning accessible to more users.
+Declarative Partitioning makes table partitioning accessible to more users.

 ## When should I partition?